 We have been to Toquerville Falls twice, both times in a four wheel drive vehicle.
-Watch the video below to see our most recently trip in a 4×4 camper van or continue reading for directions, trail information and camping near the falls.
+Watch the video below to see our most recently trip in the Mode 4×4 camper van or continue reading for directions, trail information and camping near the falls.

 Directions to Toquerville Falls

 From State Road 17, turn east onto Spring Street.
 This is a small residential street.

 Once the pavement turns to dirt, go about 3.4 miles until you reach a fork in the road and head right.

 About 5.1 miles in, you’ll get a view of the falls from the right side of the road as you head down the hillside.

 Shortly thereafter you’ll reach another fork, stay right and take this road to the Toquerville Falls.

 The road to Toquerville Falls is a poorly maintained dirt and rock road.
 The posted sign reads “Extremely Rough Road 4WD Recommended.”

 As you’ll see in the video at the beginning of the post, there are several sections of the trail that require high clearance and four-wheel-drive comes in very handy.